 “Following the risen Christ, and seeking to make the Church a true community of hospitality, the mission of More Light Presbyterians is to work for the full participation of lesbian, gay, bisexual and transgender people of faith in the life, ministry and witness of the Presbyterian Church (USA).”

 The phrase “yet more light” originated in Pastor John Robinson’s (1575-1625) sermon sending the Pilgrims off to the colonies, in which he stated the belief that God does not reveal God’s whole truth to any one person in any one point in history, and that we must continually be open to hearing the new things God is saying to us through the Word.
 The phrase is used in the Presbyterian Book of Order (G-18.0101) in support of the Presbyterian principle of the Church reformed and always reforming.
 Our goal as a faith community is to provide a spiritual home for all, including the lesbian, gay, bisexual, and transgender (LGBT) communities, and to meet the spiritual and physical needs of those around us.

 What is “GreenFaith”?

-We are in the process of becoming a “GreenFaith” church, which means that we value stewardship for the environment as an important part of our work as God’s people.
+We completed the process of becoming a “GreenFaith” church in late 2017, which means that we have been recognized as valuing stewardship for the environment as an important part of our work as God’s people.
 You can learn more on our GreenFaith page.